Freedom in the World

 Political Rights (1 = best, 7 = worst)

-The RMI is an electoral democracy.
-The president is chosen for a four-year term by the unicameral House of Representatives (Nitijela), from among its members.
-The chamber’s 33 members are directly elected to four-year terms.
+The Marshall Islands is an electoral democracy.
+The president is chosen for a four-year term by the unicameral parliament (Nitijela), from among its 33 members, who are directly elected to four-year terms.
 An advisory body, the Council of Chiefs (Iroij), consists of 12 traditional leaders who are consulted on customary law.
-The two main political parties are Aelon Kein Ad and the United Democratic Party.
+The two main political parties are the AKA and the UDP.